 For most situations, a pound and a half is pretty light.
 For backpacking or a bug out bag, I think the size and weight of this filter is a deterrent.
 There are plenty of smaller filters that can do the job quite well and weigh a fraction of this amount.
 Using a pump style filter is also an active task.
 I prefer a filter I can set up and leave to do its thing while I go about other duties around camp.

 Cleaning the filter is not a job for the field.
 There are a lot of parts and a process to go through to keep your filter top-notch.
 Not being able to field service a tool is a definite setback.
 For anything short-term, you can depend on this filter, but I would not want to take it for weeks or months without having access to a place to do proper maintenance.

 I think there is a niche that this filter fills.
-As long as you are in a position to keep it cleaned, maintained, and use it with the appropriate caution and care, this filter could secure potable water for long enough to get through most any situation.
+As long as you are in a position to keep it clean, maintained, and use it with the appropriate caution and care, this filter could secure potable water for long enough to get through most any situation.
 Water that is not just potable but fresh tasting and crystal clear.
 The type of water you actually want to drink.